 What is a Fire Alarm?

 Now that you have a good understanding of the importance of using a fire alarm, we are going to take a look at the typical components of a fire alarm so you can get a better understanding.

 A fire alarm system is a group of different separate parts, which have their own unique function and work together to enhance safety.
 Five of the key elements you will find in an alarm system are as follows:

 - Initiating devices – These are designed to detect fire or smoke.
 There are many different types of initiating devices, including heat detectors, smoke detectors, pull stations, and sprinkler water flow sensors.

 - Indicating appliances – These are responsible for sounding the alarm and alerting people to the fire hazard.
-Examples include bells, chimes, horses, and in some cases, strobe lights for the deaf and hard of hearing.
+Examples include bells, chimes, horn strobes, and in some cases, strobe lights for the deaf and hard of hearing.

 - Power supplies – Power supplies cover main power from the breaker, (2) 12V batteries as a backup for a 24-hour period, and sometimes a generator, which offers backup power for the alarm system.
 After all, any downtime cannot be afforded.

 - Fire alarm panel – This is the control panel, consisting of the user interface and central monitoring element of the system.
 The display will reveal the current state of the alarm, and you can also program the system from here.
 The panel is the device that communicates with the monitoring station, or local fire department.